Aoiichan/electron-desktop-timer/README.md

 # Files
-main.js - handles the electron window creation and exiting of the app mainScript.js - all of the actual code happens here, this gets loaded by index.html index.html - the default page, and the only one in the program. gets loaded by main.js mainStyle.css - all of the custom styles, loaded in index.html run.bat - a batch file that starts the electron process with main.js as the file argument. run.lnk - a link to the aforementioned batch file.
+main.js - handles the electron window creation and exiting of the app<br>
+mainScript.js - all of the actual code happens here, this gets loaded by index.html<br>
+index.html - the default page, and the only one in the program. gets loaded by main.js<br>
+mainStyle.css - all of the custom styles, loaded in index.html<br>
+run.bat - a batch file that starts the electron process with main.js as the file argument.<br>
+run.lnk - a link to the aforementioned batch file.<br>